Decorating & Design

 The kitchen in this Toronto home was given a South Asian feel.
 The bar area wallpaper depicts elephants, which are very symbolic in Indian culture, and the kitchen’s deep burgundy and green palette is a nod to Indian fabrics.

-“In a small room, repetition is important to keep the patterns from overwhelming,” says Cynthia of her bedroom’s twinning drapery and headboard fabric.
+“In a small room, repetition is important to keep the patterns from overwhelming,” says designer Cynthia Ferguson of her bedroom’s twinning drapery and headboard fabric.
 The fabrics and wallpapered ceiling help to lift the black walls.

 This impactful pantry is a great place for a quick espresso or party prep, as reimagined by Sappho Griffin.
 “I also want my clients to feel that I’m creating a unique space that reflects them.”
 The tile’s artisanal glazes reflect light to offer a bright note.